Vital Records Online

 Order with confidence

 Learn how to request a copy of a North Dakota birth certificate from the North Dakota Department of Health and Human Services Vital Records Unit (ND DHHS).
 The current processing time is 3 to 5 business days.
 Expedited next-business-day processing is available for an additional $15.00 - $30.00 express delivery fee.
 The birth certificate replacement fee is $15.00 per certified copy.
-Individuals authorized to request birth certificates include the person on record, the parents listed on the record, and their legal representatives.
+Individuals authorized to request birth certificate include the person on record, the parents listed on the record, and their legal representatives.

-You can now order North Dakota birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order North Dakota birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the North Dakota Department of Health and Human Services Vital Records Unit (ND DHHS) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the North Dakota DHHS by following the specific steps and meeting certain requirements.
 Confirming the cost, eligibility, requirements, and processing times before beginning the application process is essential to ensure your application is accepted.

 Person ordering a birth certificate with a phone using VRO